craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Ranged Ammunition
 ##### Stones
+Stones are small, less-than palm-sized rocks.

 ##### Bolts
+Bolts are short, metal tipped shafts that have been fletched and are fired from Crossbows.

+Bolts typically deal 1d6 piercing damage, but are a variable ammunition.

 ##### Arrows
+Arrows are long, metal tipped shafts that have been fletched and are fired from Bows.

+Arrows typically deal 1d8 piercing damage, but are a variable ammunition.

 ##### Durandurm Magazines
-Durandurm Magazines are complex ammunition storage modules that contain a number of pellets, usually 10, and an active durandurm charge.
+Durandurm Magazines are complex ammunition storage modules that contain a number of pellets, usually 10, and an active Durandurm charge.
+Durandurm Magazines are used in the operation of Durandurm Magazines.

-Durandurm Magazines typically deal 1d6 typed damage, but is a variable ammunition.
+Durandurm Magazines typically deal 1d6 typed damage, but are a variable ammunition.

 ##### Firepowder Shot
+Firepowder Shot are individual self-contained ammunitions used in the operation of Firepowder Blasters.
+Shots are sometimes loaded into magazines or belts for use in more complex Firepowder weapons.

+Firepowder Shot typically deal 2d4 piercing damage, but are a variable ammunition.

 ## Cultural Weaponry